wp-plugins/testimonial/readme.txt

 After activate plugin you will see "Testimonial" menu at left side on WordPress dashboard click "Add New Testimonial" and use the options field "Testimonial Options"<br />

-Use title as clients name.
+Use title as clients name.<br />
-Use content as clients comments.
+Use content as clients comments.<br />
-Featured image as clients thumbnail.
+Featured image as clients thumbnail.<br />
-Testmonial can be assign with category.
+Testmonial can be assign with category.<br />
-Use social link for top socla website.
+Use social link for top social website.<br />

 First create some testimonial.

-And then you need to generate shortcode see "Testimonial showcase" menu at left side on WordPress dashboard click "New Testimonial showcase" you will see options for testimonial.
+And then you need to generate shortcode<br />
+see "Testimonial showcase" menu at left side on WordPress dashboard click "New Testimonial showcase" you will see options for generating testimonial showcase.

 <br />
 <strong>How to use on page or post</strong><br />
-When Testimonial options setup done please publish Testimonial as like post or page<br />
+When Testimonial showcase options setup done publish Testimonial as like post or page<br />

 and then copy shortcode from top of <strong>Testimonial Showcase Options</strong> `[testimonial_sc  id="1234" ]`<br />